akseldeneken/TC2037-Evidenge-2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 ```
 Once installed you can run the program as usual.

-The grammar was defined using the "CFG.fromstring()" function from the ntlk library which allows us to parse grammars from strings.
+The grammar was defined using the "CFG.fromstring()" function from the nltk library which allows us to parse grammars from strings.
 ```
 portuguese = CFG.fromstring("""
 S -> NP VP